sathish07-dotcom/Python-08/README.md

 - **Modules** make code reusable and organized.
 - **Packages** are collections of modules.
 - Use **built-in** or **custom modules** to organize your project efficiently.

----

-Let me know if you'd like a PDF version or want this turned into a GitHub README format with styling!